ahmed-shehata/zalando-commerce-ios/CONTRIBUTING.md

 ## External libraries

 Main frameworks (_AtlasSDK_ and _AtlasUI_) have strict rule to **do not depend on any external library**.
-In exceptional cases it could be lifted, but still you should consider taking source code from the external framework instead (and the best – not whole, just needed part).
+In exceptional cases it could be lifted, but still you should first consider taking source code from the external framework instead (and the best – not whole, but just needed part).

 Rationale behind is: